zephyron1237/adcom-mission-tracker/README.md

 Each mission has a (i) button next to it.
 Clicking this brings up a pop-up with details on the mission, as well as a calculator.
 Click "Details" on the calculator for more info.

+Switch between Motherland (main) and Event by clicking on the title's dropdown.
+Change settings from the "Settings" dropdown.

 ## Thanks

 Images taken from the wiki.
 Some json data was provided by The_Random_Guy on the AdCom discord.
 Emoji selection mostly taken from the Discord #mission-list (maintained by Julian).
 Some dark mode style provided by Manifold0.